almc-c/Salesforce-Python-Scripts/README.md

 * Use of the MD5 Checksum to verify file transfer integrity.
 * Specify the WHERE clause in .env file or through param query string.
 * Allowing to define the LinkedEntity or ContentWorkspace (aka Library) from where the files should be retrieved.
 May or may not be used in conjunction with file title.

+To install: It is recommended to use a virtual environment then git clone into your local directly.
+To install dependencies: python -m pip install -r requirements.txt To run:
+* Update the .env-sample as .env with your specific environment variables for the target org.
+* Update the WHERE clause for the specific files needed.
+A subquery such as ```WHERE FirstPublishedLocationId in (SELECT id FROM Account)``` will also work for files loaded against a record.